mavvystudio/miniserver/README.md

 export const handler = ({ input }) => {
   /**
-  * this will create a file to the root directory and name the file img.png */
+  * this will create a file to the root directory and
+  * name the file img.png
+  */
   fs.writeFileSync('img.png', input.myImage.fileData);
 }

-// Pretty straightforward
 ```

 The form data is in the input parameter, which can be accessed right away from the function - See no imports and no middleware Mom!, just plain simple right?